delabassee/jdk-13-init-image/jlink-minecraft/README.md

 ------

+### Native Debug Symbols

---strip-native-debug-symbols exclude-debuginfo-files => strips debug info from native libs and files discarding debug info --strip-native-debug-symbols keep-debuginfo-files => strips debug info from native libs and files, keeps debug info in files <filename>.debuginfo
+* `--strip-native-debug-symbols exclude-debuginfo-files` => strips debug info from native libs and files discarding debug info
+* `--strip-native-debug-symbols keep-debuginfo-files` => strips debug info from native libs and files, keeps debug info in files <filename>.debuginfo
---strip-native-debug-symbols keep-debuginfo-files=foo => strips debug info from native libs and files, keeps debug info in files <filename>.foo
+* `--strip-native-debug-symbols keep-debuginfo-files=foo` => strips debug info from native libs and files, keeps debug info in files <filename>.foo
---strip-native-debug-symbols objcopy=<path/to/objcopy> => strips debug info from native libs and files, discarding debug info files and using objcopy at the provided path.
+* `--strip-native-debug-symbols objcopy=<path/to/objcopy>` => strips debug info from native libs and files, discarding debug info files and using `objcopy` at the provided path.

 Options may be combined (if they make sense).

---strip-debug post this enhancement will strip java debug info from Java classes via (--strip-java-debug-attributes, see JDK-8218913) and also strip native debug info on platfor
+`--strip-debug` post this enhancement will strip java debug info from Java classes via (`--strip-java-debug-attributes`, see JDK-8218913) and also strip native debug info on platform.

 https://bugs.openjdk.java.net/browse/JDK-8214796